-Finally, Model 2 of Table 6 replicates Model 3 in Table 5 using the full sample of clans.
-Here too the main findings from Table 5 Model 3 remain, but with crucial differences.
+Finally, Model 2 in Table 6 replicates Model 3 in Table 5 using the full sample of clans.
+Here, too, the main findings from Model 3 in Table 5 remain, but with crucial differences.
 Most importantly, the three-way interaction between race, parental education, and clan education loses statistical significance.
 Figure 4 plots predicted probabilities using the full clan sample analogously to Figure 2.
-It shows that for the comprehensive set of clans that include those without aunts/ uncles or non-grandparental non-aunt/uncle family members, clan education still serves as a multiplier of parental education for non-Black children, but now also serves as a multiplier of parental education among Black children.
-When clans also include grandparents and aunts/ uncles, beyond residual clan members, the different effects of clan education across parental education no longer differs by race.
+It shows that, for the comprehensive set of clans that include those without aunts/ uncles or non-grandparental, non-aunt/uncle family members, clan education still serves as a multiplier of parental education for non-Black children, but now also serves as a multiplier of parental education among Black children.
+When clans also include grandparents and aunts/ uncles, beyond residual clan members, the different effects of clan education across parental education no longer vary by race.
 For this larger sample of comprehensive clans, there is no difference in the predicted probability of attending college among those with low clan education.
-Among those with higher clan education, both Black and non-Black children from more educated households are more likely to attend college by 20-25 percentage points compared with their counterparts from less educated housholds.
+Among higher-educated clans, both Black and non-Black children from households with higher levels of education are more likely to attend college by 20–25 percentage points compared with their counterparts from households with lower levels of education.
 Full clans in the unrestricted population serve as parental resource multipliers, regardless of race.

 Figure 4: Predicted Probability of College Attendance by Clan Education, Parental College, and Child Race Using Complete Sample